metrorailings/OwlBlog/content/posts/2021-preseason-review-ravens.md

 ***

 Baltimore's a strange team.
-It's a franchise loaded with so much talent and capable coaches.
+It's a franchise harboring some serious talent along every part of its roster.
+The head coach and defensive coordinator seem to know what they're doing.
+The offensive coordinator managed to transform their starting quarterback into an MVP-caliber talent.
 But their situation at quarterback isn't anywhere as rosy as some of the team's fans may believe.